opendesk/smartdesk/specs/furniture_identity_spec.md

 ### Naming Authority

 - A identifiable piece of furniture MUST declare a naming authority that has named it.
 - A naming authority is a domain name, with optional sub-domains, that is under the control of the person/s or organisation that has named the furniture.
+- This authority is a convention adopted directly from URN https://en.wikipedia.org/wiki/Uniform_Resource_Identifier authority but restricted to only using host names and not including userinfo, port or ip.

 ### Unique Names